UummProject/uumm-prototype/support/Broken meritocracy.md

 **Merit properties:**

 1. Someone with expertise on the subject, with fidelity to the company.
-2. The merit is being himself, can't be excahnged, can be influenced.
+2. The merit is being himself, can't be exchanged, can be influenced.
-3. Role defined in its contract (consequence of the time working for the company, resume...)
+3. Role defined in its contract ( a consequence of the time working for the company, resume...)